frencojobs/ombud/README.md

 @Controller('https://example.com', {proxyPaylods: false}) // all the options for fastify-http-proxy are available via second param export class Proxy {
+  // if you want to consume `fastify` instance from controller
+  // set a constructor like this constructor(private readonly fastify: FastifyInstance) {}

   @Get('/public')
   async pub() {}